 What is the survey question that will prioritize your #CX roadmap?

 Customers don’t always do what they say.
 Airline customers say they want healthy snacks onboard planes instead of the “bad” chips and Doritos.
 Yet, when you stock the plane with nuts and dry fruit, nobody chooses them.
-They say they value quality over price.
+They say they value quality over price on customer experience surveys.
 Yet, they keep sorting the aggregate websites on price and buying the cheapest tickets.
 Customers have an image of who they want to be.
 However, their behaviors do not always reflect that image.

 Perception vs. Action